ejuniosilva/gci-config/README.md

 ##### Getting a Config

-The `getConfig` method has different behaviours if called from Instance, Class or Global level.
+The `getConfig` method has different behaviours if called from Class or Instance level.

 If called from instance, the the method first tries to get the config value at Instance level.
 If none config is found, then the method tries at Class level.
-Again, if none is found, then the method tries at Global level.
-If the config isn't found in none of three levels, the a RuntimeException is raised.
+Again, if none is found, then the method returns the defaultValue (stored in GciConfigDefinition).
+If the config passed as parameter isn't found then a RuntimeException is raised.

-The same ocurrs at class and global level.
-Summarizing:

 * Instance Level: Instance -> Class -> Global
 * Class Level: Class -> Global
-* Global: Global

 Following the example above, then the code below will return 50, since there is no `client.maxDaysToApprove` configuration at this instance level (300), but there is at class level: